-This week we take look at some basics; germinating.
+This week we take look at the basics of germinating seeds.

-When germinating seeds there are a few basic steps that must be followed, here they are;
+When germinating seeds there are a few basic steps that must be followed:

-- Remove cubes from solution and give a gentle squeeze so the cubes are not saturated but are still holding a substantial amount of solution.
+- Remove cubes/sponges from solution and give a gentle squeeze so the cubes are not saturated but are still holding a substantial amount of solution.

 - Place seeds “pointy” end facing down and push in so the husk of the seed is about 1-2mm under the hole surface level.

 - Place dome on tray and close all the vents.
 26-28°C is the optimum temperature range.
-100% humidity until it germinates
+100% humidity until the majority of your seeds germinate.

-- If the seed has not germinated within 7 days, make sure the medium has not dried out, if so, add some water into the tray and over the cubes to add moisture, but avoid completely saturating the medium.
+- If the seed has not germinated within 7 days, it may be the medium has dried out.
+If so, add some water into the tray and over the cubes to add moisture, but avoid completely saturating the medium.

-- Most of the time if the conditions are flawless the seed will say hello around day 2-5
+- Most of the time the seeds will say hello around day 2-5.

-- If you have a T5 propagation light place this on top of the dome or mounted closely above (Note: light is not required to germinate the seed, so the reason we do this is because once the seed does emerge, rather than letting it elongate, so by having the light in place the seed will immediately be lit instead of looking for it causing the growth to stay strong and stout)
+- If you have a T5 propagation light place this on top of the dome or mounted closely above (Note: light is not required to germinate the seed.
+The reason we do this is so new seedlings don't stretch while looking for light.
+Slow and steady growth facilitates healthy seedlings.)

-- Once the seed has germinated the first 2 sets of leaves will be round these are called cotyledons, the set of serrated leaves that emerge after this will be your first “true set “of leaves.
+- Once the seed has germinated the first 2 sets of leaves will be round.
+These are called cotyledons.
+The set of serrated leaves that emerge after the cotyledons will be your first 'true set' of leaves.

-- Once we have the first true set, the vents can be opened to reduce humidity to around 75-80% - this is called the hardening phase and will help determine which seedlings are viable.
+- Once we have the first true set, the vents can be opened to reduce humidity to around 75-80%.
+This is called the hardening phase and will help determine which seedlings are viable.
 Inferior and non-viable seedlings will wilt and fall over.
 The strongest seedlings will continue to grow and stand tall.

-- Some gardeners do prefer to to leave the seedling in the dome until the 3rd or 4th set of true leaves.
+- Some gardeners prefer to to leave the seedlings in the dome until the 3rd or 4th set of true leaves.
 This is a matter of preference; transplant your seedlings after the 2nd set of leaves if you feel it's a good time.

-- For the first few days in the system top feed your nutrient mix to ensure the collar of the stem does not dry out, after 3-5 days of doing this your root system should have made it to the reservoir (If using a DWC system), from here its all maintaining the nutrient mix and the plant will do the rest.
+- For the first few days after transplanting, top feed your nutrient mix to ensure the collar of the stem does not dry out.
+After 3-5 days of doing this your root system should have made it to the reservoir (If using a DWC system), from here its all maintaining the nutrient mix and the plant will do the rest.